Seminal-fluid volume is gradually reduced during the aging process.

-The wife of the 50 to 70 year old man also must understand the natural involutionary changes inherent in her husband's aging process.
-Once she appreciates the continuing male facility for sexual expression regardless of changed response pattern, she will be infinitely more comfortable about importuning her husband sexually.
+The wife of the 50 to 70-year-old man also must understand the natural evolutionary changes inherent in her husband’s aging process.
+Once she appreciates the continuing male facility for sexual expression regardless of the changed response pattern, she will be infinitely more comfortable about importuning her husband sexually.

 Confident of her own and her husband’s facility to respond successfully, even though the typical response patterns of their younger years have been altered, the concerned wife can meet her husband freely without the usual cultural reservations.